A hybrid approach to long-term binary neutron-star simulations: Results

 \subsection{Long-term evolution of a post-merger remnant}

 The next and final test we present is related to the 2D long-term (\ie for about one second) evolution of the remnant of a BNS merger.
+Although the evolutions in \BHAC are only in 2D, this test is actually more challenging than the previous one in 3D, as it stress-tests the evolution on very long timescales, over which instabilities or numerical-dissipation effects may manifest.

 A number of recent studies (see, \eg~\cite{Kastaun2014, Hanauske2016, Fujibayashi2017}) have shown that the BNS post-merger remnant relaxes into a nearly axisymmetric and quasi-stationary state after a few tens of milliseconds after the merger event.
 Furthermore, after approximately $50\,\mathrm{ms}$ after the merger, the absolute magnitude of the non-diagonal components of $\tilde{\gamma}_{ij}$ from \FIL become very small, with relative differences with respect to the corresponding flat components that is $\lesssim 2\%$.
 Under these conditions, a more efficient and less expensive treatment of the spacetime evolution is particularly useful, especially for long-term evolutions at high resolutions.
 Of course, in order for \BHAC to perform such an evolution it requires a consistent initial data and this can only be provided by a full-numerical relativity code, such a \FILns, and the HO procedure described in Sec.~\ref{sec:test_hand_off}.

 In practice, after constructing the initial data for a binary system of neutron stars with equal masses of $M = 1.40~\,{M_{\odot}}$ in irrotational quasi-circular equilibrium and zero magnetic field with \texttt{FUKA}, we evolve the system with \FIL well past the merger.
 The evolution is handled using five levels of mesh refinement and with the highest-resolution level having a spacing of $0.2\,M_{\odot}\simeq 0.295\,{\rm km}$.
 Defining $t$ and $t_\mathrm{mer}$ respectively as the times since the start of the simulation and the merger time\footnote{As customary, we define the merger time as the time of the global maximum of the GW strain amplitude~\cite{Baiotti08}.}, we define the retarded time as $\bar{t}_{\mathrm{HO}} := t - t_\mathrm{mer}$ and fix the HO time from \FIL to \BHAC to a specific value of $\bar{t}$.
 Since the time of HO represents an important (and to some extent arbitrary) aspect of the long-term evolution, and in the spirit of assessing its impact, we have carried out two distinct simulations with HO at $t_{\mathrm{HO},1} := 20\,\mathrm{ms}$ and $t_{\mathrm{HO},2} := 50\,\mathrm{ms}$, respectively.